-The Swedish Womens Education Association of Orange County (SWEA) will hold their annual Christmas Fair at Old World, Huntington Beach, on Sunday November 20th, right before the Thanksgiving Day Holiday.
-This will be the 5th year the SWEA Christmas Fair comes to Old World.
+The Swedish Womens Education Association of Orange County (SWEA) will hold their annual Christmas Fair at Old World, Huntington Beach, right before the Thanksgiving Day Holiday.
+This will be the 6th year the SWEA Christmas Fair comes to Old World.
 The SWEA Christmas Fair, takes full advantage of the large Old world Festival Hall and spacious outside patio and beer garden to accommodate the large number of vendors and the 1,000+ people that attend the event.

 The SWEA Christmas Fair is an amazing collection of handmade gifts, clothing, crafts, baked goods, unique Christmas decorations, sweets, treats, Swedish themed artwork, paintings, food, festivities and Glogg.

 The Christmas Fair ran from 11am to 5pm, and with many of the vendors only displaying their goods a few times a year, it really was a unique event for your holiday shopping.